LAST UPDATED: 2018-03-31

 WHEN & WHERE?

 REVISION GUIDE: USEFUL DOCUMENTS

-- revision guides for the final exam and for all the chapter tests: the final exam is on everything we have done in this course all term (plus the foundations that precede FREN 102, ex.
-FREN 101 or equivalent, as language-learning is cumulative)
+- revision guides for all the tests and the exam: the final exam is cumulative and on everything we have done in this course all term + practice exam

 WHAT YOU SHOULD BRING WITH YOU

 - a pen (I would recommend bringing three new ones that you’ve already tested out)

 - water, if you wish